edurange/edurange-flask-docs/docs/dev/dev_database_guide.md

 - `id` - the group id
 - `name` - the name chosen for the group
 - `owner_id` - the user id of the instructor that created the group
-- `code` - the randomly generated code that allows users to join the group upon creating their accound
+- `code` - the randomly generated code that allows users to join the group upon creating their account
 - `hidden` - a boolean value that hides the group from various forms on the webpage.
 Solely used by the `ALL` group.
 The `groups` table has one relation value.
 This value is the `owner_id` which is linked to the `users` table.
 The `owner` entry in the `StudentGroups` class in creates this relation.